 The Master Trust has securities lending agreements with State Street relating to certain assets in the Global Bond Fund, the U.S. Small Cap Stock Fund, and the International Stock Fund, and a securities lending agreement with BlackRock Institutional Trust Company (BlackRock) relating to certain assets in the U.S. Small Cap Stock Fund.
+The Plan participated in securities lending through its investment in the Global Bond Fund, U.S. Small Cap Stock Fund, and the International Stock Fund in 2014 and 2013.
 The master trust investment accounts are not restricted from lending securities to other qualified financial institutions, provided such loans are callable at any time and are at all times fully secured by cash, cash equivalents, or securities issued or guaranteed by the U.S. government or its agencies.
 The master trust investment accounts may bear the risk of delay in recovery of, or even of rights in, the securities loaned if the borrower of the securities fails financially.
 Consequently, loans of securities are only made to borrowers deemed to be creditworthy.
 The master trust investment accounts are also subject to investment risk in connection with investment of the collateral.
 The applicable master trust investment accounts receive compensation for lending their securities, either in the form of fees or by retaining a portion of the return on the investment of any cash received as collateral.

-The fair value of loaned securities by investment type included in the net assets available for benefits were as follows:
+The fair value of loaned securities by investment type included in the net assets available for benefits of the master trust investment accounts was as follows: